 Payment options: Credit card, ApplePay or Paypal.

-The cards themselves were some of the first to arrive, taking 6-days to reach the West Coast USA.
-Interestingly, Touchnote print the send date on the rear of the card.
-The print quality is good and the card is super glossy on both sides.
+The cards themselves were some of the first to arrive, taking 6-7-days to reach the West Coast USA.
+Interestingly, Touchnote is the only app that prints the send date on the rear of the card.
+The print quality is good and the card is glossy on both sides.
 This is good for protecting the card in the mail, but having a glossy back does give it a less genuine postcard feel.
 The text is large and easy to read.
-The rear design is a clean split-back layout with a large Touchnote logo in the bottom left corner.

 Snapshot Postcard snapshotpostcard.com